Frasan00/balda/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of Balda.js seriously.
+We take the security of Balda seriously.
 If you discover a security vulnerability, please follow these steps:

 ### 1. Do Not Open a Public Issue